Introduction to German Law and German Legal Language Introduction to German Law and German Legal Language

 Additional costs can be incurred for the optional parts of the cultural programme (museum visits, excursions).

-For this course DAAD university summer course scholarships (starting at language level B1) are available.
+For this course DAAD university summer course scholarships (usually starting at language level B1) are available.
 If you wish to apply for this course, you can find all necessary information about the scholarship programme and its application requirements here.
 To submit your application, please note the reference number HSK-0199.

 - Teaching language